MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 1. From a machine with access to the Internet, go to GitHub [Azure/aks-engine](https://github.com/Azure/aks-engine/releases/latest).
 Download an archive (*.tar.gz) for a Windows machine, for example, `aks-engine-v0.38.8-windows-amd64.tar.gz`.

-2. Create a storage account in your Azure Stack Hub instance to upload the archive file (*.tar.gz) with the AKS engine binary.
+2. Create a storage account in your Azure Stack Hub instance to upload the archive file (*.tar.gz) with the AKS Engine binary.
 For instructions on using the Azure Storage Explorer, see [Azure Storage Explorer with Azure Stack Hub](https://docs.microsoft.com/azure-stack/user/azure-stack-storage-connect-se).

 3. Create a Windows VM in your Azure Stack Hub.
 For instructions, see [Quickstart: Create a Windows server VM by using the Azure Stack Hub portal](https://docs.microsoft.com/azure-stack/user/azure-stack-quick-windows-portal)